jpburstrom/kmhvbap/README.md

 # KmhVBAP

-### A convinence class for loading VBAP setups on KMH
+### A convenience class for loading VBAP setups on KMH

 ### Installation